ailtonbsj/tryhackme-cheatsheets/README.md

 # Display info about a file whether it has embedded secrets
 steghide info pic.jpg

-# Extract secrect from a picture
+# Extract secret from a picture
 steghide extract -sf pic.jpg
 ```